-The Captain of the Criminal Investigations Bureau is Doug Jones.
+The Captain of the Criminal Investigations Bureau is Chris LeRoy.

-Captain Jones started with our agency in 1989 as a Patrol Officer I. He then transferred to the Criminal Investigations Bureau in December 1991 and was promoted to the rank of P.O.
-II in September 1993, then Sergeant in December 1994, then Lieutenant in December 1997, and then to Captain in July 1998.
+Captain Chris LeRoy started with our department in 1998 as a Patrol Officer.
+He transferred to Criminal Investigations in 2005.
+He was promoted to Lieutenant in 2012.
+He was promoted to Captain of Criminal Investigations in July of 2017.

-Our Criminal Investigations Bureau consists of seven detectives and an administrative assistant.
+Currently our Criminal Investigations Bureau has seven detectives and an administrative assistant.

 To claim their turf, gangs mark their neighborhoods with graffiti.
 They leave their mark on fences, schools, sidewalks, walls and even homes.
 Primary gang hangouts are usually heavily covered with graffiti, including streets and street signs.
 Sometimes, little rival gang graffiti exists, because rival gangs will not risk getting caught or are outnumbered at these primary locations.